|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 - LNR uses standard engagement letters for all service providers, and the servicer tracks active assignments on LPAMS.

 - An outside consultant handles the bidding and engagement of appraisers.
 Management then chooses one of the appraisal bids, and the outside consultant reviews the final appraisal reports along with the asset managers.

 - Environmental and engineering reports are managed by the REO department.
 Loan asset managers engage the REO department to bid out individual projects using the approved vendor list.

 - Management reviews of service providers produce various tracking reports.
 Brokerage and property management engagements have standard 30-day termination clauses, which can be exercised if LNR's standards are not met.
 Further, vendors deemed ineffective are removed from the approved vendors list.

 Performing loan surveillance

-LNR employs comprehensive and robust surveillance practices to monitor the deals for which it is named as special servicer.
-In addition to monitoring CMBS portfolio performance, the surveillance group interacts with primary servicers, and handles investor and rating agency relations.
+LNR employs comprehensive and robust surveillance practices to monitor the deals for which it is a named special servicer.
+In addition to monitoring CMBS portfolio performance, the surveillance group interacts with master servicers, and handles investor and rating agency relations.
 Notable aspects of surveillance include:

 - Surveillance begins at underwriting, with an analyst assigned to a deal and sitting in on all deal-related discussions, taking note of potential credit issues, and making sure those issues are included in the initial surveillance comment for the respective loan.

-- When a new deal closes, surveillance goes through every loan document and abstracts the loan triggers.
+- When a new deal closes, surveillance goes through the loan documents and abstracts the loan triggers.
 Those triggers are then entered into a custom-built LPAMS module that will alert the deal analyst when a trigger is met.

 - Deal- and portfolio-level reports are generated and archived each month, available for senior management.